BOINC/boinc-policy/Governance.md

 - Doing translations for a particular language
 - Identifying and defining new software requirements
 - Providing “customer support” by answering questions from  volunteers and contributors
-- Providing infrastructure (servers, hosting of email lists)
+- Providing infrastructure (servers for distributing/testing BOINC, hosting of BOINC email lists)
 - Financial support, such as paying the salary of other contributors

 In some forms of contribution, such as programming and documentation, contributors submit changes by developing code in branches and submitting them as pull requests for review by committers (see the next section).
 As contributors gain experience, their reputation within the community will increase.
 Contributors can nominate themselves or other people to the PMC as potential committers.